Namespaces and permissions¶

 Finally, you have to define the policies that apply to those unique IDs.

-For example, you want to grant Alice read-only access to all namespaces’ workflows, and full access
+For example, you want to grant Carol read-only access to all namespaces’ workflows, and full access

 namespaces.
-And Bob should have his privileges removed.
+And Dave should have his privileges removed.

 Policies are checked in order.
 If a policy matches the request, access is granted.
-If no policy matches the request, access is rejected.
+If no policy matches the request, access is denied.

-Make this file available to your orchestrator container instance, and set the OPENTF_AUTHORIZATION_POLICY_FILE
+Make this ‘policy’ file available to your orchestrator container instance, and set the OPENTF_AUTHORIZATION_POLICY_FILE

 environment variable to this file’s path.